-The main reason behind the Parkinson’s is the decrease in the dopamine level inside our brain.
+The main reason behind Parkinson’s is the decrease in the dopamine level inside our brain.
 This lower level of dopamine causes abnormal activity in the brain.
 In Deep Brain Stimulation, a small electrode is implanted into a specific area of the brain, where it delivers short pulses of electricity.
 These electrical pulses alter the patterns of activity in the brain responsible for the disease symptoms.

-This technology is quite similar to the one used in pacemakers for heart.
+This technology is quite similar to the one used in pacemakers for the heart.
 In fact, the two devices are so similar in design, that DBS devices are commonly known as “brain pacemakers”

 Prior to the surgery, the patients are subjected to some tests to enhance the success rate of DBS.
 The tests include brain MRI scan, neuropsychological testing, videotaped evaluation of movement both on and off medication, and others if required.

 The MRI Scan and the intro-operative microelectrode mapping helps in the precise placement of the electrodes.
 Then, the wire is connected to the neuron-stimulator power supply (a battery-operated generator), which is placed under the skin near the collarbone.

 Once the electrodes start stimulating the high-frequency impulses, they start blocking the faulty signals in the brain, which are responsible for causing tremors and other movement symptoms.
 In simple words, they help normalize abnormal impulses.
 And, all this is done, without any damage to healthy tissues.